thomasneff/CrashNSaneTrilogyLoadDetector/README.md

 As far as I can tell, the current version works ~95% of the time with the footage I tested.
 There are multiple instances in the NST where colors are very similar to "LOADING", which makes it difficult to be correct in all cases.

+I also want to add a simple python script (for platform independance) which just takes a recorded video and reports the loadless time (if that is something that could be needed).

 If the tool works 100% consistently, I could also add auto-split functionality to the .asl script, by just splitting on the end of "LOADING", but not sure how necessary that is.

 # How to Track Issues: